Anyonic quantum symmetries of finite spaces: Introduction

-We end this Introduction by describing the organization of this paper.
+We now briefly describe the organization of this paper.
 In Section \ref{sec:bcqg}, after fixing notations, we begin with recalling the definition of an anyonic quantum group.
 We then construct the anyonic quantum permutation group and the anyonic free unitary quantum group (Definition \ref{def:permutation} and Definition \ref{def:unitary}, respectively).
 We then prove that the anyonic quantum permutation group is a quantum subgroup of the anyonic free unitary quantum group (Theorem \ref{thm:quotient}).
-Section \ref{sec:boso} describes the bosonization $\textup{S}^+_N(\textup{R}) \rtimes \mathbb{Z}/N\mathbb{Z}$ and associated results.
 Finally, Section \ref{sec:symm} defines what we call anyonic symmetry of the finite space and proves Theorem \ref{thm:symm} above (Theorem \ref{thm:main}).
 The study of the cases $N=3$ and $N=4$ are also considered in this section.
+The anyonic quantum symmetries of graphs is taken up in Section \ref{sec:graph-symmetry}, in which we prove Theorem \ref{theo:graph} and Theorem \ref{thm:dihedral} (Theorem \ref{theo:graph-symmetry} and Theorem \ref{theo:dihedral}, respectively) mentioned above.
+The Appendix \ref{appendix:boso} describes the bosonization and the irreducible representations, along with their fusion rule, of $\textup{S}^+_N(\textup{R})$.

+To end this Introduction, let us mention that a recent preprint \cite{cocycle-twist} provides a systematic approach to construct braided analogues of known compact quantum groups, based on the transmutation procedure.
+The anyonic quantum permutation group constructed in this article as well as the ones constructed in \cites{kmrw2016,BJR2022} may also be obtained via this method, see \cite{cocycle-twist}*{Section 3} for the details.